How to Watch Wrestlemania 39 Online This Weekend

 How to Watch WrestleMania 39 online

 If you want to watch WrestleMania online in 2023, you’ll need to get a subscription to Peacock.
-WrestleMania 39 will stream live on Peacock beginning at 8 p.m.
-ET/5 p.m.
-PT on both nights.
+WrestleMania 39 will stream live on Peacock beginning at 7:30 p.m.
+ET/4:30 p.m.
+PT on Saturday, April 1 and continuing with the main events at 8:00 p.m.
+ET/5:00 p.m.
+PT on Sunday, April 2.
 Pre-show coverage starts at 6 p.m.
 ET/3 p.m.
 PT.

 You can purchase a Peacock Premium subscription for $4.99 per month or $49.99 annually.